 - THEMES – Thematic overviews explain how various aspects of migration are measured, what are the data sources, their strengths and weaknesses and provide context and analysis of key migration data.

 - TOOLS – Migration data tools are regularly added to help you find the right tools, guidelines and manuals on how to collect, interpret and disseminate migration data.

 - Sustainable Development Goals (SDGs) and the Global Compact on Migration (GCM) – Migration Data, the SDGs and the new Global Compact on Migration (GCM) – Reviews the migration-related targets in the SDGs, how they are defined and measured, and provides information on the new GCM and the migration data needs to support its implementation.

-- SNAPSHOTS - Find key migration statistics by country and region and profiles of countries' migration governance structures according to the Migration Governance Indicators (MGI).
+- OVERVIEWS - Find key migration statistics by country and region and profiles of countries' migration governance structures according to the Migration Governance Indicators (MGI).